TheCyberLocal/Blind75-Docs/blind75-collection/arrays-and-hashing/valid-anagram/problem.md

         - For each character in `t`, increment its count in `count_t`.
     4. Iterate through the keys in `count_s`:
         - If the frequency of a character in `count_s` does not match its frequency in `count_t`, return `False`.
-    5. If all character frequencies match, return `true`.
+    5. If all character frequencies match, return `True`.

 ```python
 def valid_anagram(s: str, t: str) -> bool: